miaminjikim/workforce-attrition-prediction/README.md

 ## Results

-The model was evaluated using standard classification metrics such as:

-- accuracy
-- confusion matrix
-- precision / recall

-While this is a simplified project using public data, it demonstrates how Python-based modeling can support workforce analytics beyond descriptive dashboards.

---

 A logistic regression model was trained using standardized features within a scikit-learn pipeline.

 Model performance on the test dataset:

-- Accuracy: **81.5%**
+- Accuracy: **89.1%**
-- ROC-AUC: **0.86**
+- ROC-AUC: **0.77**
 - Precision (Attrition class): **0.68**
-- Recall (Attrition class): **0.56**
+- Recall (Attrition class): **0.33**
-- F1-score (Attrition class): **0.61**
+- F1-score (Attrition class): **0.45**

+The model performs strongly in identifying employees who remain with the organization.
+Predicting attrition is more challenging due to the smaller number of attrition cases in the dataset.

-The ROC-AUC score of 0.86 indicates that the model has strong ability to distinguish between employees who remain with the organization and those who leave.
+The ROC-AUC score of 0.77 indicates that the model still demonstrates good ability to distinguish between employees who stay and those who leave.

+The lower recall for the attrition class reflects class imbalance in the dataset, which is common in workforce attrition prediction problems.

 These results demonstrate how predictive models can complement traditional HR reporting by identifying patterns associated with workforce attrition risk.

 ## Repository Contents